How Long Do LED Lights Last?

 Why do LED lights stop working?

 LED lights can stop working due to a variety of reasons.
 These may include a faulty power supply, loose connections, or even damage caused by water ingress due to rain.
 It’s important to identify the root cause of the issue to determine the appropriate solution.
-Some common signs that your LED lights may not be working include flickering, dimming or complete failure to light up.
+Some common signs that your LED lights may not be working include flickering, dimming, or complete failure to light up.
 However, in most cases, these issues can be resolved through proper troubleshooting and repairs.